• Skip to primary navigation

 Below are step-by-step instructions on how to make gyeran bap:

-Mix hot cooked rice with butter until well combined.
-Transfer rice to a big bowl.
-(If you have leftover rice in the fridge, microwave it for 2-3 minutes until hot.
-If you don't have rice ready, please refer to Notes section below on how to cook it).
+1. Mix hot cooked rice with butter until well combined.
+Transfer rice to a large bowl.
+(If you have leftover rice in the fridge, microwave it covered for 2-3 minutes or until hot.
+Or to make freshly cooked rice, refer to Notes section below for instructions).

 Transfer the buttered rice to a large serving bowl.
 A large bowl will make it easier for mixing and enjoying later.

-Place the egg over top of buttered rice.
+Place the fried egg over top of buttered rice.

-• for scrambled eggs, make sure to beat the eggs prior to cooking them over low heat as you move them around in the oiled pan
+• For scrambled eggs, beat the eggs prior to cooking them over low heat as you gently stir them in an oiled pan.

 Storage